pal03377/master-thesis/thesis.typ

 In the test with only minor (mainly whitespace) changes, we found two submissions where ThemisML did not suggest feedback from the other submissions.
 In both cases, there was an inline comment in the submission that was not present in the other submissions.

+In the test involving multiple submissions generated using GPT-4, ThemisML did not suggest any feedback.

 === Findings
-// Note: Interpret the results and conclude interesting findings
+// Note: Interpret the results and conclude interesting findings Our tests showed that ThemisML generally performed as we expected, especially with closely matching submissions.
+The standout observation was that it treated submissions with inline comments differently from those without.

 === Discussions
-// Note: Discuss the findings in more detail and also review possible disadvantages that you found
+// Note: Discuss the findings in more detail and also review possible disadvantages that you found ThemisML is conservative, offering feedback mainly when submissions are nearly identical.
+However, the introduction of comments disrupted this pattern.
+This suggests that while ThemisML is good at spotting close similarities, it may need improvement in handling inline comments.

 === Limitations
 // Note: Describe limitations and threats to validity of your evaluation, e.g. reliability, generalizability, selection bias, researcher bias
+In evaluating ThemisML's feedback capability, we identified two primary limitations:

+1. *Limited Sample Scope*: Our test codes might not capture the variety of real student submissions, affecting feedback accuracy.
+2. *GPT-4 & Feature Exclusion*: We relied on GPT-4 for code generation and disabled a key ThemisML feature, which may not reflect typical usage scenarios.

 == Real-world Data